[Skip to Content]

 • Personality changes

-• Emotional liability
+• Emotional lability

 • Poor work performance

-• Harm to yourself (i.e. work related injury or while driving a vehicle)
+• Harm to yourself (i.e., work-related injury or while driving a vehicle).

-• Difficulty with mood management (i.e. anger, depression)
+• Difficulty with mood management (i.e., anger, depression).

-• You should immediately ask for help from a colleague
+• You should immediately ask for help from a colleague.

-• You should immediately contact a member of the Educational Programs Office (Chief Resident, Associate Program Director, Residency Program Director) so that arrangements can be made to relieve you from your duties
+• You should immediately contact a member of the Educational Programs Office (Chief Resident, Associate Program Director, Residency Program Director) so that arrangements can be made to relieve you from your duties.

 • YOU SHOULD NOT DRIVE!!!

-• You should ask that individual if they are indeed fatigued
+• You should ask that individual if they are indeed fatigued.

-• If the individual answers yes, you should ask that individual to relieve him/herself from his/her responsibilities
+• If the individual answers yes, you should ask that individual to relieve him/herself from his/her responsibilities.

 Top